 REAL ESTATE INVESTMENT: Qualified Opportunity Zone Fund

-The Opportunity Zone program has been around since 2017 but, since the Pandemic, it has received some beneficial tweaks you should know about.
+The Opportunity Zone program has been around since 2017 but, since the Pandemic, it has received some nice tweaks you should know about.

 Benefits

-The first thing you need to understand is that we’re really talking about TWO separate tax-saving opportunities.
-We’ll call them GAIN #1 and GAIN #2.
+When trying to understand the ins and outs of the program, the first thing you need to understand is that we’re really talking about TWO separate taxable amounts.
+Let’s call them GAIN #1 and GAIN #2.

 GAIN #1 – Previous Capital Gains

-Here, we’re talking about the capital gains you made in 2021 (or the first quarter of 2022).
+Here, we’re talking about the capital gains you have already realized.

-You’re just sitting on this money at the moment, getting ready to pay taxes on it.
-But, hold on.
+If you’re just sitting on this money at the moment, getting ready to pay taxes on it, hold on.
 There is an alternative.

-If you act quickly, you can take those gains from 2021 and reinvest them in a Qualified Opportunity Zone Fund.
-That will exempt those gains from your 2022 tax return.
+What you can do instead is take those gains and reinvest them in a Qualified Opportunity Zone Fund («QF» for short).
+That will exempt those gains from this year’s tax return.
+The bill will come due, but you get to defer the payment.
+Stay with me.

 Example: Let’s say you sold real property last year and made a profit of $500,000.
-Depending on your tax bracket, you probably owe 20% in capital gains tax on that money, which would be $100,000.
-Under this program, Uncle Sam basically says:
+For the sake of this example, say you owe 20% in capital gains tax on that money, which would be $100,000.
+Under the OZ program, Uncle Sam basically says:

 You can hold onto my $100,000 as long as you reinvest it in an Opportunity Zone.
-And, whatever you earn on that money in the next six years, you get to keep.
+And, I’m going to give you 180 days to find the QF you like and make the investment.

-Continuing with our example, if you leave that $100,000 investment in the Qualified Fund (QF) for at least 10 years, you are going to get all the capital gains derived from that investment TAX FREE.
+Continuing with our example, if you leave your $100,000 investment in the QF for at least 10 years, you’re going to get all the capital gains derived from that investment TAX FREE.
 Let that sink in.

 Example: Let’s say you find a good QF for your $100,000.
 You can probably expect your Fund Manager to grow the fund at a rate of 10% to 15% per year.
 That will essentially double your investment in five (5) years.
 So, by year five, give or take, your $100,000 investment will have grown to $200,000.
 And, by year ten (10), it will be worth $300,000.
 That leaves you with a capital gain of $200,000 by the end of the 10-year cycle.